commandus/tlns/README.md

 Receiver object adds a new messages to the queue, receive network and app keys over program interfaces and update received keys in the task descriptor.

 If receiver successfully receives key for address, it access message in the queue by the address and set key in the task descriptor.
 Then it increment task stage to the "got key"

-Scheduler object iterates messages in the queue.
+Sender object iterates messages in the queue with "got key" and initiate decipher packet.
+Decipher can be run in the main thread or runt in another thread, when it done, the Receiver must be receive result.

-Scheduler looks what stage is and initiates tasks to obtain keys, decipher packet by program interfaces.
+Sender looks what stage is and initiates tasks to obtain keys by initiaite sending requiests.

+Sender initiate send response to the gateway.
+When response is successfully sent or sent with errors task descriptor must indicates response success or failure.

+MAC processor can create a message to be send to the end-device over best gateway.

 ### Task descriptor